USEPA/workshops/lessons/01_basics.md

 ##Functions and basic syntax

-R is built off of functions and most of everything you do uses a function.
+R is a functional programming language and as such, most everything you do uses a function.

 The basic syntax of function follows the form: `function_name(arg1, arg2, ...)`.
-With the base install, you will gain access to many (> 3000).
+With the base install, you will gain access to many (2823).
 For instance:

 ```r